Integralist/Fresh-Install/README.md

 # Fresh Install

-These are my own instructions for a fresh laptop/mac install
+These are my own instructions for a fresh laptop/mac install.

+There is [`provision.sh`](https://github.com/Integralist/Fresh-Install/blob/master/provision.sh) script which can help to install a lot of the software and specific settings/dotfiles detailed below.

 For a quick step-by-step (based off of my doing a fresh install of Mac OS X Mavericks recently) then [click here](#step-by-step)